bkthong/rh134-pub/README.md

 # rh134-pub
-to host kickstart file for demos
+To host kickstart file for demos

 - Using Vmware player on windows
     - Have Rocky9 full DVD iso ready